MEXT Scholarship Program

 Designated by MEXT, in conjunction with the Japanese universities who have issued a provisional acceptance letter to the candidate.

-Application Process
+Application Process Overview

-- Application deadline (mid-July)
+• Application deadline (May)

-- 1st screening result notification (October)
+• 1st screening result notification (July)

-- 2nd screening, by MEXT
+• 2nd screening, by MEXT

-- Pre-departure preparations
+• Pre-departure preparations

-- Departure for Japan (September/October)
+• Departure for Japan (April or September/October)

-Applicants should use the Document Checklist, and may also book an appointment with the MEXT Scholarship Desk, for final verification purposes prior to submitting their application.
+Applicants should use the Document Checklist and may also book an appointment with the MEXT Scholarship Desk for final verification purposes prior to submitting their application.

 Examinations and interviews will be held in person at the Consulate General of Japan in Montreal; no exceptions will be made.